 ★★★★½ “Resident Alien is engrossing and enlightening…”

-The Bank Cafe operate a pop-up diner at Lismore City Hall.
-This will be open from 6pm, offering main meals, share plates and desserts.
-(There will always be vegetarian and gluten free options available).
-The seasonal menu will be confirmed one week before the performance date.
+Secret Chef operate a pop-up diner at Lismore City Hall.
+This will be open from 6pm, Secret Chef will be showcasing a range of share plates, main meals and desserts using a range of secret recipes built up through their 20+ years in the hospitality business.
+All menus will have a vegetarian and gluten/dairy free option.
+The seasonal menu will be confirmed a week before the performance date.

 Our licensed bar will be open from 6pm, and also during and after the show.
 Drinks purchased from the bar are permitted inside the theatre.
 Sorry, no BYO.